tomsnunes/CodeScoop/README.md

 - [Homebrew](http://mxcl.github.io/homebrew/)
 - [sub](https://github.com/37signals/sub#readme)

-## What sort of apps can Scoop install?
+## What sort of apps can CodeScoop install?

-The apps that install best with Scoop are commonly called "portable" apps: i.e. compressed program files that run stand-alone when extracted and don't have side-effects like changing the registry or putting files outside the program directory.
+The apps that install best with CodeScoop are commonly called "portable" apps: i.e. compressed program files that run stand-alone when extracted and don't have side-effects like changing the registry or putting files outside the program directory.

-Since installers are common, Scoop supports them too (and their uninstallers).
+Since installers are common, CodeScoop supports them too (and their uninstallers).

-Scoop is also great at handling single-file programs and Powershell scripts.
+CodeScoop is also great at handling single-file programs and Powershell scripts.
 These don't even need to be compressed.
 See the [runat](https://github.com/ScoopInstaller/Main/blob/master/bucket/runat.json) package for an example: it's really just a GitHub gist.

 ### Contribute to this project

-If you'd like to improve Scoop by adding features or fixing bugs, please read our [Contributing Guide](https://github.com/ScoopInstaller/.github/blob/main/.github/CONTRIBUTING.md).
+If you'd like to improve CodeScoop by adding features or fixing bugs, please read our [Contributing Guide](https://github.com/ScoopInstaller/.github/blob/main/.github/CONTRIBUTING.md).

 ### Support this project

-If you find Scoop useful and would like to support ongoing development and maintenance, here's how:
+If you find CodeScoop useful and would like to support ongoing development and maintenance, here's how:

 - [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DM2SUH9EUXSKJ) (one-time donation)